pchurchill25/ECEN404-2025SP-Kubernetes-Based-Attacks/README.md

 Begins collecting packet capture data, storing it in a file with the name specified in the **Enter Filename** textbox.
 ### Stop TCPDump
 Stops the packet capture data and moves the file to the **Downloads** folder.
+### Run Image Attack
+Starts the image attack by calling the malicious image.
+The image will run, consuming roughly 85% of the CPU.
+### Run Node Attack
+Deploys the node attack yaml, which will eventaully crash the agent node.
+### Delete Node Attack
+Deletes the node attack.
+### Run Pod Attack
+### Show Kubectl Top Nodes